costajob/thron/README.md

 paginator = user.find_categories(preload: 5, limit: 10) # limit the offset to 10
 paginator.to(2)
 ```
-Create a new locale for a cetagory:
+Create a new locale for a category:
 ```ruby
 locale = Thron::Entity::Base::new(name: 'photos', description: 'JPG and PNG images', locale: 'EN') user.create_category_locale(id: '<a_category_id>', locale: locale)